Harukine/Software-Architecture-CSharp10-Dotnet6/ch02/README.md

 - To address common attacks like cross-site request forgery, open redirect, and cross-site scripting, ASP.NET Core provides APIs to mitigate these vulnerabilities.
 It is important to identify and implement the appropriate security measures for your specific solution.
 - Practicing good programming techniques, such as using parameterized queries to prevent SQL injections, is crucial for maintaining security.
 - Implementing security measures in a layered approach is recommended.
 This includes establishing policies for data access, including physical access controls.
 Additionally, developing a disaster recovery plan to handle potential attacks is necessary.
 The specifics of the disaster recovery solution will depend on the chosen cloud platform.

+## Summary
+- Functional requirements, which describe system behavior, need to be complemented by non-functional requirements that address system performance, scalability, availability, resilience, interoperability, usability, and security.
+- To ensure performance, software architects should optimize algorithms, utilize hardware resources efficiently through multithreading, and meet response time and system load requirements while minimizing costs.
+- Scalability refers to a system's ability to handle increasing loads.
+It can be achieved through vertical scaling (upgrading hardware) or horizontal scaling (replicating and load balancing hardware).
+Cloud platforms like Azure offer dynamic scalability options without the need to interrupt the application.
+- Interoperability is facilitated by platforms like .NET 6, enabling software to run on various machines and operating systems.
+- Usability involves considerations such as logical item selection, input field order, and overall ease of use for users.
+- Resilience becomes crucial as the complexity of the solution increases.
+Resilience ensures that the system has predefined actions when failures occur at different software components.
+- Security should be prioritized from the beginning of the design process.
+Following security guidelines, employing appropriate patterns, and involving a security specialist in the development team help comply with current regulations and protect the system from vulnerabilities.